Automattic/jetpack/readme.txt

 **Improved compatibility**

 * Connection tools: ensure better compatibility with other plugins that may rely on a Jetpack connection.
+* SSO: allow third-party plugins to hook into Jetpack's Secure Sign On login form.

 **Bug fixes**